ramisalem/ramisalem/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Tarmeez and Dhad
+- 🔭 I’m currently working at Dhad
-- 🌱 I’m currently learning Deno and serverless
+- 🌱 I’m currently learning serverless
 - 👯 I’m looking to collaborate on anything
 - 📫 How to reach me: @ramisalemjs on Twitter